- What is One Billion Rising 2023: Rise for Freedom?

 Q. Why dance?

 A. Many women across the world see dance as liberating and empowering.
-Women who experienced gender violence often hate their bodies and live outside them.
+Women who experience gender violence often hate their bodies and live outside them.
 The act of public dance can be part of a process of reclaiming and reentering their bodies.
 It can be a way of discarding shame and fear and coming back into their sexuality and power.
 It also provides a disruptive, joyful and artistic way of resistance.
 It allows us to go further, to include everyone, to tap into a revolutionary and poetic energy which is inviting us to take the lid off the patriarchal container releasing more of our wisdom, our self love, our sexuality, our compassion and fierceness.
 Dancing is defiance.

-Fueled by dance – One Billion Rising has had remarkable impact.
-In Guatemala, the risings produced the pressure that finally ensured any pregnancy under 16 was classed as a rape.
+Fueled by dance – One Billion Rising has had a remarkable impact.
+In Guatemala, the risings produced the pressure that finally ensured any pregnancy under 16 was classed as rape.
 In Hong Kong, OBR pressure helped ensure a successful conviction of a woman for torturing her female domestic worker.
 In Bosnia, the risings helped produce the pressure that led to a major investigation into rapes during wartime.

 Q: Is One Billion Rising the same thing as V-Day?